giladnavot/Citi-camunda/.swm/understanding-the-role-of-plugins.vast8fmj.sw.md

 # Plugin Usage

 Plugins are used by requiring them and including them in the module dependencies.
-In this file, various plugins are required and included in the `cockpit.plugin.cockpitPlugins` module.
+In this file, various plugins are required and included in the <SwmToken path="/webapps/frontend/ui/cockpit/plugins/cockpitPlugins.js" pos="29:9:13" line-data="export default angular.module(&#39;cockpit.plugin.cockpitPlugins&#39;, [">`cockpit.plugin.cockpitPlugins`</SwmToken> module.

 ```javascript
 import 'ui/cockpit/plugins/styles.less';